CHÂTEAU PETIT VILLAGE 1964

 Falstaff

-Medium crimson garnet, broad flaking, yellow rim, damp wool on the nose, old cocoa, somewhat aged, seems brittle, dark chocolate, rather short.
+Medium carmine garnet, broad ochre tones, yellow rim, damp wool on the nose, old cocoa, somewhat aged, appears brittle, dark chocolate, rather short.

 Read more